dhruv114523/nyc-taxi-rate-prediction/README.md

 # NYC Taxi Fare Prediction

-A machine learning model to predict New York City taxi fares using RandomForest regression with advanced feature engineering.
+A machine learning model to predict New York City taxi fares using XGBoost regression with advanced feature engineering.

 ## Overview